Last Updated on

 Fortunately both the VPN services and the Smart DNS providers have started to come up with solutions.
 Residential IP addresses to allow access to the Netflix network are not easy to get for commercial providers.
 Some companies have managed to get them and establish a residential server network to facilitate access to Netflix.
 IDC was the first company to provide a working Netflix VPN and now there’s a Smart DNS Provider too.

-The company is called Unblock and is a Canadian company who specialise in Smart DNS solutions.
-They have actually integrated residential addresses across their networks so you can access all sorts of versions of Netflix.
+The company is called Smart DNS Proxy and they specialise n Smart DNS solutions.
+They have actually integrated some residential addresses across their networks so you can access all sorts of versions of Netflix.
 The few VPN providers who now support Netflix access will normally only work with UK and US versions of the site.

 Smart DNS is definitely not as secure as using a VPN and may be vulnerable to other detection techniques but at the time of writing the Unblock US solution is working well.
 So if you’re looking for a working American Netflix DNS solution at the moment it’s your only real option.

-At the moment there’s a free trial of the only viable Smart DNS solution available here –
+At the moment there’s a free trial of the only viable Smart DNS solution to watch American Netflix available here –